 Bottom Line

-Despite valid concern about a depletion of funds in the near future, the idea behind Social Security benefits is easy enough to understand.
-You pay into it while you work, and it pays you back once you stow your briefcase for good.
+Despite valid concerns about the potential depletion of the Social Security trust funds, the idea behind Social Security benefits is easy enough to understand.
+You pay into the system while you work, and it pays you back once you put down your briefcase for good.
 For most salaried employees, the tax you pay is 6.2%.
-However, that only applies to income you earn up to $147,000; income in excess of that Social Security wage base limit won’t be subject to the tax.
+However, that only applies to income you earn up to an estimated $174,900 in 2025 ($168,600 in 2024); income over the Social Security wage base limit won’t be subject to the tax.
+The Social Security Trust Fund’s Board of Trustees is expected to announce the official Social Security wage base limit in October.

 Tips for Navigating Retirement

-- Social Security isn’t intended to be your sole source of retirement income – you should also have retirement savings.
-To make sure these savings are on pace to meet your income needs, it’s a great idea to work with a financial advisor who can develop a financial plan and help you invest.
+• Social Security isn’t intended to be your sole source of retirement income – you should also have retirement savings.
+To make sure these savings are on pace to meet your income needs, consider working with a financial advisor who can develop a financial plan and help you invest.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: ©iStock.com/vitapix, ©iStock.com/Andrey Popov, ©iStock.com/kate_sept2004